 This season saw the first testing of a Cryosphere Innovation SIMB3 buoy in McMurdo Sound.

-This season, the sea ice mass balance station was located on first year sea ice, about 900m north of the McMurdo Ice Shelf edge.
+In 2021/22 the sea ice mass balance station was located on first year sea ice, about 900m north of the McMurdo Ice Shelf edge.
 Mt Discovery and Brown Peninsula can be seen in the background.
 Photo: Greg Leonard

 In a new Italian study, published in scientific journal Current Biology this month, researchers noticed a “striking” expansion in the population of two flowering Antarctic plants, which they say is the first evidence of climate change speeding up ecosystem shifts on the icy continent.
 Read it in The Guardian and Stuff.